jongrumer/gencl/README.md

 ------------------------------ | ---- | ----------------------------------------
 C. Froese Fischer and Bin Liu  | 1983 | Original Version, published 1991 [1,2]
 G. Gaigalas                    | 1997 | Added support for f-shells
-J. Grumer                      | 2015 | Cleaned up and translated to modern Fortran
+J. Grumer                      | 2015 | Cleaned and re-implemented in modern Fortran

 ### Description (from [1])